 Our aim at St. Augustine’s is to live out the Gospel values and celebrate the Catholic ethos as well as develop our young people to be resilient and make a positive contribution to their communities.
 Through the Relationship and Sex Education curriculum, we aim to provide children with the opportunities for learning in order to support their physical, cognitive, psychological and spiritual development which is rooted in the Catholic vision of education and the human person.

-For our RSE curriculum, we have adopted the ‘Life to the Full’ programme of study.
+For our RSE/PSHE curriculum, we have adopted the ‘Life to the Full’ programme of study and our curriculum is further supplemented by resources and planning on the PSHE Association.
 This programme is an inclusive programme which not only involves the children, but also families and teaching staff.
 Within the programme, it acknowledges that families are made up differently and therefore celebrates the family unit in whatever form it takes.
 We, at St. Augustine’s, aim to build on the teachings to ensure that every child is assured and every family is affirmed.
 Within our teaching of RSE we emphasise the dignity of every person being created and loved by God.

 Implementation of the RSE curriculum